pettarin/ipapy/README.md

 ### As A Command Line Tool

-**ipapy** comes with a command line tool to perform operations on a given UTF-8 encoded Unicode string, representing an IPA string.
+**ipapy** comes with a command line tool to perform operations on a given Unicode UTF-8 encoded string, representing an IPA string.
+Therefore, it is recommended to run it on a shell supporting UTF-8.

 Currently, the supported operations are: